Appellate Court: A court that hears cases on appeal from a superior court. There are six appellate court districts in California.

 Infraction: The least serious type of criminal offense, generally punishable by a fine.
 Many motor vehicle violations are considered infractions.

 Misdemeanor: A less serious crime than a felony, for which an offender may be sentenced to probation, county jail, a fine, or some combination of the three.
-Examples of misdemeanors include assault, petty theft, and public drunkenness.
+Examples of misdemeanors include assault, petty theft, driving under the influence, and possession of most illegal drugs for personal use.

 Recidivism: The percentage of inmates released from prison (or jail) during a particular period who are returned to prison (or jail) for any reason during a specific follow-up period.

-Revocation: The return of an offender on parole (or probation) to custody because the offender violated one of the conditions of parole (or probation).
+Revocation: The return of an offender supervised by parole agents or probation officers to custody because the offender violated one of the conditions of his or her supervision.
 Revocations may result from “technical” violations, such as failing to report for a drug test, or from violations that themselves could constitute a new crime.
+Revocation terms may be served in county jail or state prison depending on the offender and the nature of the violation.

-Superior or Trial Court: The court where most legal proceedings begin.
-There is one superior court (also known as a trial court) in each county.
+Trial Court: The court where most legal proceedings begin.
+There is one trial court (also known as a superior court) in each county.